What happens on the day of the exam?

 Statute books permitted in some Law examinations may have text highlighted or underlined in no more than two colours.
 Students may not both underline and highlight.
 Annotation, page tabs, folded corners, and highlighting of any part of the page that is not text are strictly prohibited.

-Invigilators will perform checks on materials during the exam and if a student is found to have contravened the rules, that will constitute a serious academic offence.
+Invigilators will perform checks on materials during the exam and if a student is found to have contravened the rules, that will constitute an academic offence.
 The materials will be removed from the student by the invigilator and not replaced, and the incident will be reported to the department for further investigation.

 Unless otherwise instructed, it is the responsibility of the student to bring their permitted materials or statute books to the examination.
 Copies will not be provided by the University.